-SUMMARY OF SEMINAR
+SUMMARY OF ACTION

 The unique flavors and quality products of Messinia were the ultimate protagonists of this year's successful "Messinian Gastronomy Seminars," which took place on November 13-16, 2019, at Costa Navarino, with the participation of many food service professionals and students.

 It is the 7th consecutive year that this collaboration has taken place between the Messinian Chamber of Commerce and Industry, the “Captain Vassilis & Carmen Constantakopoulos” Foundation and the Kalamata School of Tourism, and the first time it has been supported by the “Brigada” group of nutrition professionals.

 The first two days featured culinary art workshops, demonstration techniques and food tasting by professionals from the region, who presented exciting flavor combinations and the creative use of Messinian products, reminding everyone of the rich tradition of our land.
 Moreover, food service and tourism professionals gave various talks.
 Specifically, on November 13, Mr. Nico Bartalini presented the successful example of Toscana, and then the “Tinos Food Path” group explained how the island’s professionals’ efforts are changing the tourist map, enhancing local food culture.
 Mr. Yannis Tzavlopoulos discussed how local products constitute a region’s commercial identity, and finally, members of the “Meating Greece” group did a meat cutting demonstration.